zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 for whatever your GitHub user name is.

 ```

-cd ~/Code
+cd
 git clone https://github.com/YOUR_GITHUB_HANDLE/MCB185
 ```

-You should now see your fork of the MCB185 course materials.
+You should now see your fork of the MCB185 course materials in your home directory.

 ### Git Commands ###

-Enter your homework repository and check its status.
+Enter your MCB185 repository and check its status.

 ```
-cd ~/Code/homework
+cd MCB185
 git status
 ```